podluzhnyi/responsive/README.md

 Step 3:
 ----
-Add class "resposive" to each element which need to change style when breakpoint crossed, like:
+Add class "resposive" to each element which needs to change style when breakpoint crossed, like:
 <pre>
 &lt;p class="slogan resposive"&gt;My responsive text&lt;/p&gt;
 </pre>